mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 * xautomation allows for keypress emulation from a script.

-* libgtk-3-bin provides gtk-launch for launching .desktop files from a terminal.
+* libgtk-3-bin provides gtk-launch for launching .desktop files from a script.

 --------------------------------------------------------------------------------------------